 EIF maturity matrix: Speech, language and communication in the early years

-This is a self-assessment tool to support a system-wide approach to improving outcomes for children in the early years, with a focus on speech, language and communication skills.
+This version of the EIF maturity matrix is designed to support a system-wide approach to improving outcomes for children in the early years, with a focus on speech, language and communication skills.

 The early years are a critical time for all children to develop strong cognitive, social and emotional foundations.
 Early language acquisition impacts on all aspects of young children’s development.
 It contributes to their ability to manage emotions and communicate feelings, to establish and maintain relationships, to think symbolically, and to learn to read and write.